 Thankfully, there are still some incredible countries that always offer travellers great value for money.
 The most exciting countries in the world are often those that are still developing.
 For visitors, this means low prices but also a better understanding of the world economies and wealth disparities.

 We always recommend visiting countries independently so that you’re giving the most amount of money back to the local communities as possible.
 Rather than always staying in American or European chain resorts, consider locally owned guest houses, hostels and homes.

-Instead of joining a foreign owned tour, consider heading there on your own and hiring guides yourself once you’re in the country.
-Not only will this likely be much cheaper for you, it will also enrich your experience in the places you visit.
+Instead of joining a foreign-owned tour, consider heading there on your own and hiring guides yourself once you’re in the country, or book with local companies online.
+Not only will this likely be much cheaper for you, but it will also enrich your experience in the places you visit.

-We’ve listed 10 of our favourite budget travel destinations in this article, but the list is by no means exhaustive.
+We’ve listed 15 of our favourite cheap countries to visit in this article, but the list is by no means exhaustive!
+Happy travel planning.